 Any vacancy having an unexpired term of one (1) year or more on August 1 shall be filled for the unexpired term by an election to be held at the next regular election after the vacancy occurs.
 The elected member shall succeed the member chosen by the Board or the Commissioner of Education to fill the vacancy.

+Nominating petitions shall be filed with the county clerk not later than the second Tuesday in August preceding the day for holding the regular election for the unexpired term.
+Declarations of intent to be a write-in candidate shall be filed with the county clerk in accordance with KRS 117.265.

-If no candidate files a petition of nomination to fill this unexpired term, then a new vacancy shall exist on November 1 and that vacancy shall be filled by the Board as prescribed by law.
+If no candidate files a petition of nomination or declaration of intent to be a write-in candidate to fill an unexpired term, then a new vacancy shall exist on November 1 and that vacancy shall be filled by the Board as prescribed by law.

-If no candidate files a petition of nomination for a new term pursuant to KRS 118.315 and KRS 118.365, then a vacancy shall exist on January 1 and that vacancy shall be filled by the Board as prescribed by law.2
+If no candidate files a petition of nomination or declaration of intent to be a write-in candidate for a new term pursuant to KRS 118.315 and KRS 118.365, then a vacancy shall exist on January 1 and that vacancy shall be filled by the Board as prescribed by law.2

 References: